 04 Oct The Future ICT Organisation & the future CIO

 The statement might seem confronting and that is quite deliberate.
 The alternative to confronting the issue would be to bury your head in the sand.
-The writing has been on the wall for ten years plus and, like the paperless office, it hasn’t yet been realised.
-The stark reality is that 5 years to twenty-twenty should see the bulk of it shifted with the other five years to tidy up the legacy.
+The writing has been on the wall for ten years plus and, like the paperless office, it hasn’t yet been fully realised.
+The stark reality is that by 2025 we should see the bulk of it shifted, apart from the occasional organisation holding grimly to past practices.

 It is difficult to detach thinking about the future role of the CIO from that of the ICT organisation.
 Similarly, in order to anticipate where ICT organisations are headed, it pays to track their journey so far as a basis to predict likely scenarios in the future.
 So does CIO final stand for Career Is Over?
 This paper examines these topics.